Thursday, October 31, 2024

 The meal was incredible, everybody said so among all the chatter.
 And also, we did not particularly mention any of these dietary constraints at mealtime.
 In fact, we sang a table grace with all of us almost on pitch, totally grateful to God.

 This year’s thanksgiving seems to have a lesson for us, especially me.
 A considerable effort is being made in our neighborhood - and perhaps the whole city - “to be thankful” without strings attached.
-As most of the readers of these blogposts know, I write with a bit of cynicism – my preference for interesting rather than nice.
+As most of the readers of these blogposts know, I write with a bit of an edge, some call it cynicism.
+It is my preference for interesting rather than nice.
 I enjoy “saying it as I sees it” and people keep reading, perhaps out of indulgence.
 So with this inclination I could now go into a paragraph or two about all these dietary constraints not only at our table but everywhere – grocery stores and restaurants bending backwards and forwards to meet all these requirements by the almighty customer.
 “Bah humbug, this is yet another face of our entitled society” says this interesting writer.
 It is flavor favorites medically endorsed, all contributing to imaginary economies with countries at war and a world going hungry.
 That may be entertaining, a bit overstated and also very old, reminiscent of Scrooge back there, and also an occasional speech from our dad when we were being picky at the dinner table.

 Thanksgiving.
 Perhaps plain old thanksgiving with food and people and the sheer privilege of being together, that is reason enough – at least as effective as all the ‘interesting’ speeches we make to help us be responsible or guilty.
 To err on the side of celebration, that is the genuine fare from my wife, my life partner, who loves nothing better than to have friends and children and grandchildren all around, and to cook and accommodate to the very best of her ability.
 “Welcome to our table,” she says.
 And then the most important people of our life keep on showing up.